About Goddard’s Pies

 Dave and Pam introduced their sons Jeff and Kane to the business at a very early age and both boys were working in the shop at the weekends from 10 years old.

 Sadly, in 1990, Dave Goddard suddenly passed away and the pie and mash shop was then managed by Jeff, Kane and Pam.
 During their management, Jeff and Kane Goddard successfully fought a Compulsory Purchase Order which related to the extension of the Docklands Light Railway (DLR) into Greenwich.
 This then led on to a substantial refurbishment of their freehold property which allowed them to install a larger kitchen and to also increase seating capacity.

 During this period of time Jeff Goddard improved the range of pie flavours that they made, he recognised the business potential that came from the many thousands of visitors to Greenwich.
 Unlike his predecessors, Jeff had formal catering experience and was able to develop flavours that customers of all Nationalities grew to love.
-Choice, price and attention to detail meant that the shop was busy every day of the week as people flocked to enjoy the pies, the ambience and a little piece of London history.
+Choice, price and attention to detail meant that the shop was busy every day of the week as people flocked to enjoy the pie and mash, the ambience and a little piece of London history.

 Jeff and Kane insisted that the family methods and techniques must remain in place and this is what sets Goddard’s Pies apart from some other pie makers.

 In 2009, after 18 months of searching, they secured a new commercial property in Borough Green, Kent and with business partner Sean Horton, began establishing Goddard’s Pies as a wholesale manufacturer of hand made pies.
 It took 3 months for our custom designed kitchen and storage facilities to be built and in April 2010 Goddard’s Pies was back in business as our brand new pie factory opened.
 Our core values remain the same and all of our pies are hand made using traditional techniques and quality ingredients.